sevdog/django-password-validators/README.rst

 Django Password Validators
 ==========================

+**Warning: temporarily the library does not work with Django 3.2 and 4.x.**

 Additional libraries for validating passwords in Django 2.2.8 or later.

 django-password-validators requires Django 2.2.8 or greater.